EZStaking/baobab/x/oracle/docs/README.md

 make install

 # Copy config to your location for future use & editing
-cp config.example.toml $HOME/.juno/oracle-config.toml
+cp config.example.toml $HOME/.baobab/oracle-config.toml

-# If you get `cp: cannot create regular file '$HOME/.juno/oracle-config.toml': No such file or directory`,
+# If you get `cp: cannot create regular file '$HOME/.baobab/oracle-config.toml': No such file or directory`,
-# run: `junod init [moniker]`.
+# run: `baobabd init [moniker]`.
 Then run the cp command again

 price-feeder version # sdk: v0.45.11 and go1.19.*
 # If it is not found, your go path is not set